You can enable anonymous grading during the creation stage to eliminate grading bias for high-stake assignments.

 You’re warned if you select Post All Grades when some students haven’t submitted all their attempts.
 If you post all grades when outstanding attempts exist, anonymous grading is disabled.

-When students view their attempts, they see Pending in the grade pill.
+When students view their attempts, they see Not graded in the grade pill.
 When you post all grades, they'll see grades for all attempts.

 Students' identities are protected while you grade anonymously: